mckennapsean/dissertation/content/04-example.md

 We show this timeline in more detail in [@fig:redesignTimeline] than previously shown in the bottom of [@fig:timelines].
-The difference of these two timelines shows the flexiblity of the design activity framework to capture both the high-level view of a design project and the pattern or flow of design activities as well as the low-level detail of specific visualization artifacts and design methods utilized.
+The difference of these two timelines shows the flexibility of the design activity framework to capture both the high-level view of a design project and the pattern or flow of design activities as well as the low-level detail of specific visualization artifacts and design methods utilized.
 In the next section, we explore in detail the user-centered